outcast/kubernetes-ingress-nginxinc/docs-web/configuration/security.md

 We strongly recommend inspecting the RBAC configuration (for [manifests installation](https://github.com/nginxinc/kubernetes-ingress/blob/master/deployments/rbac/rbac.yaml) or for [helm](https://github.com/nginxinc/kubernetes-ingress/blob/master/deployments/helm-chart/templates/rbac.yaml)) to understand what access the NGINX Ingress Controller service account has and to which resources.
-For example, by default the service account has access to all Secret resources in the cluster so they can be easily used within your deployments, but your security policies might need this to be restricted to specific secrets.
+For example, by default the service account has access to all Secret resources in the cluster so they can be easily used within your configurations, but your security policies might need this to be restricted to specific secrets.

-### Certificates and Privacy Keys
+### Certificates and Private Keys

 Secrets are required by the Ingress Controller for some configurations.
 [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are stored by Kubernetes in an unencrypted way by default.